 Monitoring and controlling face-to-face interviews is more difficult than with telephone interviews.
 Face-to-face interviews need to have a supervisor in attendance for part of the time and check-backs, by visit or post, must be arranged.
 For the most part, however, the interviewer is working in isolation and the quality of the work has a considerable dependency on the conscientiousness of the individual.

 The cost of face-to-face interviews is considerably higher than the cost of carrying out telephone interviews.

 Face-to-face interviews are time consuming because of the travel time between respondents.
-The prior commitments of the field force and the delays caused by questionnaires being mailed out and returned, normally mean that at least a two-week period is necessary for organising a face-to-face interviewing project.
+The prior commitments of the field force and the delays caused by questionnaires being mailed out and returned, normally mean that at least a two-week period is necessary for arranging a face-to-face interviewing project.
 A month is more reasonable.
-A programme of business-to-business interviews may have less personal interviews than a consumer study but they too take an inordinate amount of time to organise as the researchers struggle to set up interviews in the diaries of busy managers.
+A program of business-to-business interviews may have less personal interviews than a consumer study but they too take an inordinate amount of time to arrange as the researchers struggle to set up interviews in the diaries of busy managers.

 The greatest advantages of telephone interviewing is that it saves time and money.

 High speed, low cost

 In optimal circumstances, perhaps five to six 20-minute interviews with managers in industry can be completed in a day over the telephone.
 In the same time only 1 or 2 interviews can be achieved face-to-face.
 The telephone is quicker and cheaper than face-to-face interviews – there is no time wasted in travel between interview points.

 There are sometimes good reasons for not using telephone interviews.
 Visuals are sometimes difficult to use and, if respondents need to consider a number of pre-determined factors in order to test their views, it is often hard for the respondents to hold more than five or six factors in their mind.